Auditable credit guidance as a system design problem

 - Deployment model: Designed to run inside central bank / supervisor / G-SIB environments, with strict logging and review.

-Copying only one layer (e.g. a QTC diagram or a prompt) is not enough.
-The value sits in the tested pipelines, metrics, and institutional fit.
+The value sits in tested pipelines, metrics, and institutional fit.

 4. Governance: what mAI Economy is not